Business Continuity Plan Checklist & Vulnerability Analysis

-Start by conducting an inventory of your digital assets.
 In today's computing environment, data can be stored around the globe on multiple systems and devices.
-Digital assets are far reaching, incorporating physical and virtual devices such as servers, computers, notebooks, mobile devices, and tablets.
+Digital assets are far-reaching, incorporating physical and virtual devices such as servers, computers, notebooks, mobile devices, and tablets.
 They also include commonly overlooked resources such as websites and SaaS-based services like Salesforce, Office 365, etc. Understanding the breadth of your digital assets, and the location of your data, are the single biggest factors in surviving a disaster or cyberattack.
 A thorough inventory of these assets will also help you identify points of risk and exposure.
 Cloud-based tools can assist with the inventory and management of endpoints and securing data.

 Don’t assume service vendors have you covered.
 Review the service-level agreements (SLA) for each vendor with a focus on three key areas:

 - Data Backup and Recovery: How does the SaaS vendor backup and recover in the event of a disaster?
 You'd be surprised that most vendors don't backup client-side data.

-- Ensure that your vendors and cloud providers have a strong security and data protection policy.
-These policies should be clear and easy to read, while meeting or exceeding your requirements.
+- Ensure that your vendors and cloud providers have strong security and data protection policies.
+These policies should be clear and easy to read while meeting or exceeding your requirements.
 Companies like Microsoft post and update their policies regularly.
-Smaller cloud providers may not be able to provide this information, instead relying on second party certification in lieu of their own.
+Smaller cloud providers may not be able to provide this information, instead relying on second-party certification in lieu of their own.

 - Transparency: Vendor and cloud providers should be transparent in all forms of communication, whether that is notifying you of updates, changes in SLA, or security-related events.
 No news is not always good news when it comes to protecting your digital assets and data.
 You don't want to find out about a data breach on the news.